Below are answers to some of our most commonly asked questions. Much more information and details can be found in our team handbook found here.

 Please note that returning families are only guaranteed a spot for their swimmers during the early registration period.
 Once open registration begins, age group caps will be in place and groups will be filled on a first come basis.
 Once an age group is filled, you may email registration to be placed on a wait list for that group.

 I have one returning swimmer and one new swimmer ~ when can I register?

 Any family with at least one returning swimmer can register all their swimmers during early registration.

 Do I have to purchase a team suit and swim cap?

 Yes.
 The Piranhas choose a new team suit design on a 2 year cycle.
-A new suit will be introduced for the 2017 season.
 As noted in our team handbook, all swimmers are required to wear their team suit and cap at all swim meets.

 What items are needed at practice?